59A-4.103: Licensure, Administration and Fiscal Management

 (i) Nursing homes

 Facilities that are federally certified have their deficiencies recorded as F-Tags and K-Tags.
 Nursing homes Facilities that are not federally certified receive N-Tags instead of F-Tags and K-Tags.
 For the non-federally certified nursing homes facilities the findings supporting each N-Tag shall be read by the Agency to determine which F-Tag or K-Tag each of the cited N-Tags is equivalent to.
-The sub-setting of the tags in (h) for non-certified facilities shall be accomplished by using these equivalent F-Tags and K-Tags.
+The sub-setting of the tags in paragraph (h) for non-certified facilities shall be accomplished by using these equivalent F-Tags and K-Tags.

 (j) The documents incorporated by reference may be obtained from the Agency for Health Care Administration, Managed Care and Health Quality Division, 2727 Mahan Dr., MS 33, Tallahassee, FL 32308.